'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 How the state has improved:

 New Jersey was hit hard early in this pandemic, with hospitalizations and deaths soaring.
-The state has the highest rate of Covid-19 deaths per capita: 175 per 100,000 people.
+The state has seen the highest rate of Covid-19 deaths per capita: 177 per 100,000 people.

-But now, New Jersey is among just a handful of states on track to contain Covid-19, according to CovidActNow.org, which tracks each state in four key areas: the infection rate, the test positivity rate, hospital capacity and contact tracing ability.
+But the rate of new Covid-19 deaths has improved dramatically, according Covid19-projections.com, a data tracking resource cited by the Centers for Disease Control and Prevention.

-While testing has increased, the rate of new cases has decreased.
-New Jersey now has a test positivity rate of about 1.3%.
+As of Monday, the number of new Covid-19 deaths from the past week dropped by 53% compared to the previous week.
+Hospitalizations are also going down.

 How New Jersey helped changed its course: